progressivis/progressivis/doc/notebooks.md

 ![](viz_images/view_numpy_log_result.png)

-An example involving a `ProgressiVis` vectorizable function is the creation of a column providing the (human friendly) week day from a stored `datetime` column:
+An example involving a `ProgressiVis` vectorizable function is the creation of a column providing the (human-friendly) weekday from a stored `datetime` column:

 ![](viz_images/view_week_day.png)

-which produce the following result:
+which produces the following result:

 ![](viz_images/view_week_day_result.png)